isomerpages/mccy-iccs/_latest/Community Explorations (Educators’ Edition).md

 **Day 1 (30 May 2023): Central Sikh Temple**
 ![](/images/microsoftteams-image.png)
+<font color="grey"><font size="-1">Facade of the Central Sikh Temple.</font></font>

+Donning headscarves and bandannas, a group of teachers went on their learning journey at Central Sikh Temple.
+They learned about the five virtues of the Sikhism belief: Sat (Truth), Santokh (Contentment), Daya (Compassion), Nimrata (Humility) and Pyare (Love).
+On a tour around the temple, the teachers also witnessed how Sikhs in Singapore practise these virtues in their everyday lives and actions.

 **For many delegates and speakers, ICCS 2022 was a remarkable experience that introduced new approaches to fostering social cohesion within our communities.
 There were horizons broadened, friendships forged and experiences gained.
 One of our delegates was Dr. Ona Nabila, a doctor and clinic coordinator serving in remote and under-served regions in Indonesia with doctorSHARE.
 She shares more about her personal journey and her takeaways from ICCS 2022:

 **Tell us more about doctorSHARE, as well as your experience as a doctor serving unreached communities.**